Regional Municipality of Durham: Manufacturing and energy industries

 Durham Region is a major centre of the automotive industry in Canada.
 Oshawa is the Canadian headquarters of General Motors and home of what was once GM's largest plant in North America.
 In addition, the Canadian headquarters of Volkswagen is located in the region, BMW was located in the region until moving to Richmond Hill in 2010.
 The worldwide recession and spike in oil prices resulted in large-scale layoffs at GM beginning in 2008, along with the closure of the Oshawa Truck plant in 2009.
 This dramatically reduced employment levels at GM, and also resulted in significant employment losses and closures in the auto parts industry.
 On November 26, 2018, General Motors announced that no future product would be allotted to Oshawa beyond 2019 and that manufacturing operations would cease in December 2019.
 In October 2019, General Motors announced the construction of a 55-acre autonomous vehicle test track in Oshawa to be named the Canadian Technical Centre (CTC) McLaughlin Advanced Technology Track.
 GM Canada then reopened the plant in Oshawa and began manufacturing trucks in November 2021.

 Durham Region is the Clean Energy Capital of Canada.
 Ontario Power Generation (OPG) is the largest employer in the region.
 OPG is Canada's largest owner of nuclear power plants with responsibility for operating the Pickering A, B, and Darlington nuclear generating stations, all of which are located in Durham Region.
 In June 2019 OPG announced it would be building a new corporate campus in Durham Region, in the Municipality of Clarington, by 2024.
+In 2023, Ontario Power Generation announced they were changing plans and had purchased the former General Motors Canada head office building and were updating it to be their new corporate headquarters.
 Ontario Tech University offers the first accredited program of its kind in Canada with an undergraduate degree program in Nuclear Engineering.
 It is also a leader is Energy Systems and Nuclear Science programs.
 The Clean Energy Research Lab (CERL) is a facility focused on pioneering clean energy research.

+Tourism

+Tourism is a significant economic sector in Durham Region.
+Durham Region currently hosts more than four million visitors each year, who spend over $300 million.
+A casino resort is under development in Durham Region which will include a casino resort, convention centre, film studios, indoor waterpark, cinemas, restaurants, office tower and an amphitheatre.
+The Pickering Casino Resort opened in July 2021, and the Hotel opened in January 2023 and construction of various associated amenities is ongoing.